-On December 22, 2005, the President signed into law The Terrorism Risk Insurance Extension Act of 2005 (Pub.
+On December 22, 2005, the President signed into law the Terrorism Risk Insurance Extension Act of 2005 (Pub.
 L. 109-144, 119 Stat.
-2660) [TRIEA].
-The law extended the life of TRIP through December 31, 2007.
+2660) [TRIEA 2005].
+TRIEA extended TRIP through December 31, 2007.

 On December 26, 2007, the President signed into law the Terrorism Risk Insurance Program Reauthorization Act of 2007 (Pub.
 L. 110-160, 121 Stat.
-1839) [TRIPRA].
-The law extended the life of TRIP through December 31, 2014.
+1839) [TRIPRA 2007] which further extended TRIP through December 31, 2014.

 On January 12, 2015, the President signed into law the Terrorism Risk Insurance Program Reauthorization Act of 2015 (Pub.
 L. 114-1, 129 Stat.
 3) [TRIPRA 2015], which amends the expiration date of TRIP to December 31, 2020.

 With the enactment of TRIPRA 2015, Treasury has provided guidance to address, on an interim basis, certain aspects relating to the implementation of the Program.
 The guidance is available here as well as under the link to Interim Guidance.
 Additional materials addressing TRIA, TRIEA 2005, TRIPRA 2007, TRIPRA 2015, and TRIP, including prior regulatory actions and interpretive letters, are contained on this website.